sne2047/430Project2/README.txt

 ability to look at a user's dragons without avtually being logged in as them
     -a page for each user, perhaps /username shows their public page?
-Make error messages less domo-like, appear in center rather than sliding in from edge
+Make error messages less domo-like, appear in center rather than sliding in from edge Some visual indication of having premium or not

 Done:
+Premium lock is in there
 Nice background img
 Change password WORKS
 Account controller and models